3rd Infantry Regiment (United States): War of 1812 and reorganization of the Army

 During the War of 1812, the 1st Infantry served in Upper Canada and saw action at the battles of Chippewa and Lundy's Lane.
 These actions give the regiment campaign credit for the War of 1812.

 After the end of the War of 1812 in early 1815, the Army had a total of 44 Infantry regiments which were consolidated into only eight regiments.
 Rather than preserving the existing designations of the Army's oldest units, it was decided instead to consolidate units based on their geographic proximity rather than seniority.
-On May 17, 1815, the 1st Infantry was consolidated with five other regiments to form the 3rd Infantry.
+On 17 May 1815, the 1st Infantry was consolidated with five other regiments to form the 3rd Infantry.
 This is why the 3rd Infantry is the oldest Infantry unit in the active United States Army rather than the 1st Infantry.

 1815 to 1861

 As of 30 November 1819, the regiment was located on the northwestern frontier at Fort Howard in Green Bay, Wisconsin.
-As of 9 November 1822, the regiment had 6 companies in Green Bay, two in Sarnac and two in Chicago.
+As of 9 November 1822, the regiment had six companies in Green Bay, two in Sarnac, and two in Chicago.

 The annual report of the Army from 1826 showed that the regiment had been re-located to Jefferson Barracks, Missouri.

-As of November 1837, the regiment's headquarters and six companies were at Fort Jesup in Louisiana with the other four companies at Fort Towson in Oklahoma.
+As of November 1837, the regiment's headquarters and six companies were at Fort Jesup in Louisiana, with the other four companies at Fort Towson in Oklahoma.

 From 1840 to 1843, the 3rd Infantry fought in the Seminole War in Florida.

-During the Mexican War, the regiment fought in most of the major battles of the war including Palo Alto, Monterey, the invasion and Siege of Vera Cruz, Cerro Gordo, Churubusco and Chapultepec which led to the capture and occupation of Mexico City.
+During the Mexican War, the regiment fought in most of the major battles of the war, including Palo Alto, Monterey, the invasion and Siege of Veracruz, Cerro Gordo, Churubusco, and Chapultepec, which led to the capture and occupation of Mexico City.

-From 1856 to 1860, the regiment served in New Mexico where it fought the Navajo Indian tribe.
+From 1856 to 1860, the regiment served in New Mexico, where it fought the Navajo Indian tribe.

-After serving in New Mexico, the regiment was spread out to various posts on the Gulf of Mexico from Florida to Texas.
+After serving in New Mexico, the regiment was spread out to various posts along the Gulf of Mexico, from Florida to Texas.